ReactPoland/React-Convention-Book/text/909_React_Convention.md

 ![starter counter](http://test.przeorski.pl/book/902_starter_counter2.png)

-This is a simple application with a counter, and throught this handbook you will implement other views and components which will help you understand whole codebase.
+This is a simple application with a counter, and throught this handbook you will implement other views and components which will help you understand whole codebase from a big picture perspective.

 To explain the whole code structure, we will start with developing a new route called Dashboard with some basic features.
 When you will be done with it, then you will implement a registration and login which will make you sure that you know how to do it 100% just on your own.